jbcodeforce/yarfba/docs/data/data-lake.md

 ## Big Data

-The 3 V's of big data are
+The 5 V's of big data are:

-* Volume: we are at the terabytes and petabytes level.
+* **Volume:** terabytes, petabytes and even exabytes level.
-* Variety: includes data from a wide range of sources and formats
+* **Variety:** includes data from a wide range of sources and formats.
-* Velocity: data needs to be collected, stored, processed and analyzed withn a short period of time.
+* **Velocity:** data needs to be collected, stored, processed and analyzed within a short period of time.
+* **Veracity:** Trust the data.
+Ensure data integrity within the entire data chain: security and free from compromise.
+* **Value:** get the usefulness from the data, by querying the data and generate reports.

 ## Data engineering capabilities